zuozhenggh/learning-library/oic-integration-library/core-competencies/insight/define-an-alert/define-an-alert.md

 Now that we have instructed you on how to create an alert, it's your turn

 You will be using your existing Active Model.
-YOu will be creating alerts by adding new milestones, indicators and add an alert for them.
+You will be creating alerts by adding new milestones, indicators and add an alert for them.
 You will be testing your alert as well.

 ### Task 1: De-Activate